John Gill (printer)

-John Gill (1732-1785) was a printer in Boston, Massachusetts, in the 18th century.
-With Benjamin Edes he issued the Boston Gazette newspaper.
-He later published the Continental Journal, 1776-1785.
+John Gill (1732–1785) was a printer in Boston, Massachusetts, in the 18th century.
+With Benjamin Edes, he issued the Boston Gazette newspaper.
+He later published the Continental Journal between 1776 and 1785.

-Biography
+Early life and career

-Gill was born in 1732 in Charlestown, Province of Massachusetts; siblings included Moses Gill.
+Gill was born in 1732 in Charlestown, Province of Massachusetts.
 He trained as a printer with Samuel Kneeland.
 He also married one of Kneeland's daughters.

 Gill was the brother of Hon.
-Moses Gill who after the revolution, was for several years Lieutenant-Governor of the commonwealth of Massachusetts.
-Gill died August 25, 1785, and leaving several children.
-His death was announced in his Continental Journal, and contained the following tribute:
+Moses Gill, who for several years after the revolution was Lieutenant-Governor of the Commonwealth of Massachusetts.